syaifurrizal/chartist-plugin-legendTitle/README.md

 ## Important:

-Especially when set the legend position on `right` or `left`, we should add `chartPadding` to the Chartist main options.
+Especially when set the legend position on `right` or `left`, we should add `chartPadding.right` or `chartPadding.left` accordingly where the legend will be positioned in the chart.

 Here the example: